puppetlabs/bolt/developer-docs/bolt-api-servers.md

-# Bolt Server
+# Bolt API Servers

 ## Overview
-Bolt server provides a service to run bolt tasks over SSH and WinRM.
-This service is exposed via an API as described in this document.
-Bolt server works as a standalone service, and is available in PE Johnson and greater as `pe-bolt-server`.
+Bolt has 2 API servers which provide services to run bolt tasks and plans over SSH and WinRM.
+Services are exposed via APIs as described in this document.
+Both servers work as a standalone service - the API server for tasks is available in PE Johnson and greater as `pe-bolt-server`, while the server for plans is still in the works as the `plan-executor`.
+The tasks server is referred to as 'bolt server', while the plan server is referred to as 'plan executor'

 ## Configuration
 Bolt server can be configured by defining content in HOCON format at one of the following expected configuration file path locations.

-**Global Config**: `/etc/puppetlabs/bolt-server/conf.d/bolt-server.conf`
+**Bolt Server Config**: `/etc/puppetlabs/bolt-server/conf.d/bolt-server.conf`

-**Local Config**: `~/.puppetlabs/bolt-server.conf`

-**Options**
+**Plan Executor Config**: `/etc/puppetlabs/plan-executor/conf.d/plan-executor.conf`

+**Shared Options**
+Most options are shared by the bolt server and plan executor applications
 - `host`: String, *optional* - Hostname for server (default "127.0.0.1").
 - `port`: Integer, *optional* - The port the bolt server will run on (default 62658).
 - `ssl-cert`: String, *required* - Path to the cert file.